Geonovum/IMX-Geo/design.md

-# Design of the overarching information model
+# Design of the semantic model

 We will create a concept scheme ([[MIM11]] level 1) in SKOS; a UML conceptual model (MIM level 2) and a UML logical model (MIM level 3):